f-aguzzi/af6502/README.md

 # af6502
 6502 8-bit processor emulator

 This emulator is still a work in progress.

-Most of the instruction set is still unimplemented.
+All of the so-called "legal" opcodes have been implemented.
+This is enough for many instances, but a large part of legacy software relies on optimizations created through the "illegal" opcodes.

 ## Usage